 A standard time limit is often added by condition, which usually gives 3 years to start building the development.
 Conditions may be added to control the type of materials to be used, to control the use of a building, or to control who uses a building.

 It is important to note that when making a full application, it is a detailed application.
 In order to avoid lots of conditions being added, full details should be submitted at the time the application is made.
 This can include details about materials, design detail, drainage, protected species reports and other relevant information.

 Conditions can be added for many things, however the condition must be reasonable and it must be enforceable.
-Central government sets out how conditions may be applied, in the circular: 11/95.
+Central government sets out how conditions may be applied, in the Planning Practice Guidance.
 This is available from the communities website.

 Fees for conditions

 There is a charge made for the discharge of planning conditions.

 All conditions can be dealt with in one go - resulting in a single fee.
 Or they can be discharged individually, with the fee being applied each time.